modiimedia/contentful-hugo/examples/rich-text-example/content/posts/3q8HKIHFAPbdS8orkzwSuK.md

   - "entries"
 ---

 In this example we will see a bit of everything.
+Below me is an embedded asset.

 {{< embeddedAsset title="Man in Red Shirt" description="Man in red shirt excited because he was able to use port his rich text fields over to Hugo." url="//images.ctfassets.net/6fc4s4k6v9co/4up9JEFDVOMp1zLOqbAbRN/0054a3bbfc0c5cf4ae172c6957b5b42c/photo-1533227268428-f9ed0900fb3b" filename="photo-1533227268428-f9ed0900fb3b" assetType="image/jpeg" size="470466" width="1779" height="1539" parentContentType="post" >}}

-Here I&#39;m linking to a **gallery entry**, and rendering it with a custom partial
+Below me here is an **embedded entry** where `contentType === gallery. `I already have created a template for this which is why it displays below.

 {{< embeddedEntry id="nTLo2ffSJJp5QrnrO5IU9" contentType="gallery" parentContentType="post" >}}